magento/devdocs/guides/v2.3/graphql/reference/store-config.md

 ### Extend Config Data

-Easily add your own configuration to the `Store` endpoint within your own module.
+You can add your own configuration to the `Store` endpoint within your own module.

 To do this, configure the constructor argument `extendedConfigData` in the `argument` node in your area-specific `etc/graphql/di.xml` file.